 - Helen Hayes

-EMDR (Eye Movement Desensitization and Reprocessing) is an evidence-based, highly productive method of therapy that uses your brain’s natural healing process as the primary tool to treat traumatic and impactful experiences.
-It can bring quick and lasting relief to a variety of mental struggles and pains.
+EMDR (Eye Movement Desensitization and Reprocessing) is an evidence-based, shockingly productive method of therapy that uses your brain’s natural healing process as the to treat traumatic/impactful experiences.
+It can bring quick & lasting relief to various mental struggles and pains.

-You have a particularly stressful, disturbing, embarrassing, or traumatic experience
+Let's say you went through a particularly stressful, disturbing, embarrassing, or traumatic experience.

 Your brain may have become overloaded when it attempted to process and store those memories causing them being stored inefficiently.